How to Air Down a Toyota Tacoma: Off-Road Tire Pressure Guide

 Per TrailTacoma: avg trail PSI ~18.
 Similar weight to Wrangler.
 16" wheel with 33" tires gives more sidewall flex than 17" -- better off-road.
 Great overlanding platform.

-Hose Recommendation: Quad 125" (MFQ) for short bed, Quad+ 155" (MFQ+) for long bed.
-Shop MORRflate hose kits to air down all tires at once.
+Hose Recommendation: Quad 125" (MFQ).
+Shop the MORRflate MFQ+ to air down all tires at once.
+See all configs and kits →

 How to Air Down Your Toyota Tacoma